-Age you went on your first international trip: If you don’t count when I was six and took the 24-hour-cruise to Helsinki (doesn’t really count as an international trip in Sweden, it’s like Belgians going to Luxemburg), it was when I was 11 and went with my mother and godmother on a road-trip to Norway (strangely enough THAT was considered abroad).
+Age you went on your first international trip: If you don’t count when I was six and took the 24-hour-cruise to Helsinki (doesn’t really count as an international trip in Stockholm, it’s like Belgians going to Luxemburg), it was when I was 11 and went with my mother and godmother on a road-trip to Norway (strangely enough THAT was considered abroad).
 First time outside Scandinavia was at 12 when I went to Paris.
 English-speaking country was not until I was in my twenties, same thing for first time outside Europe.

 Best foreign beer you’ve had and where: Belgian of course, in Belgium.
 Almost any Belgian beer monastery beer is the best.
 I don’t like Kriek (the Cherry one) and I don’t like when they mix it with syrup (yes they do!).
 But Duvel is great, as is Leffe, and Grimbergen, and Chimay and… The sad thing about discovering Belgian beer is that it’s totally impossible afterwards to just “have a beer”.

 Cuisine (favorite): Oh, difficult – probably French and Belgian (No, they’re not the same), but I really like Italian too, and nothing compares to the Swedish fermented herring (surströmming).